College Office Bulletin Board

 St. Francis Prep will host several Onsite Admission opportunities for our students.
 Notices will be posted outside the college office on the SFP website, making them aware of the date of Onsite and specific directions for each Onsite.
-College admissions representatives will come to Prep where they will hold a personal interview with students, review their applications, and in most cases, render a decision at that time.
-Each student will receive an appointment card in their Cor box the day before the Onsite.
+College admissions representatives will come to Prep or schedule a virtual visit where they will hold a personal interview with students, review their applications, and in most cases, render a decision at that time.
+Each student will receive an appointment card in their Cor box or an email with details the day before the Onsite.

 - Completed application (follow College Office directions on how to obtain application).

 - Copies of official SAT or ACT scores, if submitting

 * ALL ONSITE INFORMATION WILL BE ADVERTISED ON THE SCHOOL MONITORS, ON THE SCHOOL WEBSITE, IN THE COLLEGE/GUIDANCE OFFICES AND IN COR

 LETTERS OF RECOMMENDATION Many schools request that students submit letters of recommendation with their applications.
 Colleges are looking to assess your academic performance; therefore, it is strongly suggested that you request a letter of recommendation from a teacher who taught you in a major academic subject.
 It would help if you had this teacher no earlier than your junior year.
 MAKE YOUR REQUEST ON NAVIANCE to your teacher as soon as possible.
 Your teachers will use Naviance to submit your letters.

 Letters of recommendation do not have to accompany your application; teachers will send them separately.
 TEST SCORES if you are submitting !!